-A flower bed/garden bed is a beautiful garden decoration which could give the design edge needed to an otherwise simple garden layout.
+A flower bed/garden bed is a beautiful garden decoration which could give the design edge needed to an otherwise simple garden design.

 In this blog post, I will explain how we did our own flower bed with basic carpentry skills.

 Note: I will not talk about the best location for a flower bed, or about what flowers grow best in it because I am not a gardening specialist.
 I did do some research about what plants and trees I could and wanted to have in the garden bed but I couldn’t be more generic.
 Please refer to the RHS website which is a good start to learn about flowers and plants in UK in case you do not want to buy books on the topic just yet.
 I do not have books to recommend at this point because I used mostly the internet… It might change in the future but my garden is quite small so I am not going to design or cultivate anything too complicated.

 The flower bed or garden bed serves a purpose in addition to being nice to look at which is to grow your own flowers and trees in an orderly way.
 No muddy shoes in the house!